Firearm Prohibitions for Domestic Violence Misdemeanants

 - Purposely or knowingly causing bodily injury to a partner, including dating partners 3 or family member;4

 - Negligently causing bodily injury to a partner or family member with a weapon; or

 - Purposely or knowingly causing reasonable apprehension of bodily injury in a partner or family member.5

 Firearm Prohibitions for Persons Subject to Domestic Violence Protective Orders

-Montana prohibits subjects of certain domestic violence protective orders from possessing or using certain firearms.
-District courts, justices’ courts, municipal courts and city courts are authorized to issue a temporary protective order that prohibits the respondent from possessing or using a firearm used in an assault.6 In order to secure a temporary protective order, a petitioner is required to file a sworn statement asserting that the petitioner:
+Montana allows, but does not require, courts to prohibited the subject of certain domestic violence protective orders, including temporary orders, from possessing or using the firearm used in the assault.6 In order to secure a temporary protective order, a petitioner is required to file a sworn statement asserting that the petitioner:

 - Is in reasonable apprehension of bodily injury; or